-Is black used in mid-century modern?
+Is black used in a mid-century modern color palette?

 Black is a bold choice and often ideal serves as an accent color or focal point of the room.
 A popular choice for cabinets and other larger casegoods, black, especially when paired with metals like gold, draws the eye effortlessly in a design.

-Is pink a mid-century modern color?
+Is pink typically considered a mid-century modern color?

 Pinks and reds make an excellent choice for accent colors in a mid-century modern design.
 From light pastel pinks to bold fuchsias, these colors can lead the eye around the room effortlessly.